 As you apply these 12 Volts (to the S terminal of the starter solenoid), you'll get one of two results: The starter will activate and will turn over the engine or the starter motor won't do a thing.

 Let's take a look at what your test results mean:

 CASE 1: The starter motor cranked the engine.
 This means that the starter motor is good and that you have an electrical issue keeping the starter motor from cranking the engine.

-I suggest one more test and this is to test the battery cable (that attaches to the starter motor starter motor) for corrosion.
+I suggest one more test and this is to test the battery cable (that attaches to the starter motor) for corrosion.
 This can be accomplished very easily with a voltage drop test.
-Go to STARTER TEST 3: Voltage Drop Testing the Battery Cable.
+Go to: STARTER TEST 3: Voltage Drop Testing The Battery Cable.